 Democratic candidates stake out stances on abortion

 LOUISVILLE, Ky.
-(AP) — Democrats Andy Beshear and Adam Edelen touted their abortion-rights credentials, while Rocky Adkins expressed his anti-abortion credentials as the Kentucky gubernatorial candidates reached out to voters in a televised debate Tuesday night.
+(AP) — Democrats Andy Beshear and Adam Edelen touted their abortion-rights credentials, while Rocky Adkins took a different stance by portraying himself as "pro-life" as the Kentucky gubernatorial candidates reached out to voters in a televised debate Tuesday night.

-The three also defended teacher sickouts that forced some school districts to cancel classes as teachers rallied against pension, budget and education measures before the state's Republican-dominated legislature.
-They fielded questions on a range of issues including Medicaid expansion and the state's pension woes in the hourlong debate, which comes three weeks before the state's May 21 primary election.
+The three also defended teacher sickouts that forced some school districts to cancel classes as teachers rallied against pension and education measures before the state's Republican-dominated legislature the past two years.
+They fielded questions on issues including Medicaid expansion, the state's pension woes and marijuana policy in the hourlong debate, which comes three weeks before the May 21 primary election.

+The debate turned into another mild-mannered, issues-focused meeting, just like a televised debate last week.

-The state's Republican-dominated legislature has passed and GOP Gov. Matt Bevin has signed a series of bills since 2017 to restrict abortion.
-The most restrictive of the measures would ban abortion once a fetal heartbeat is detected, which is generally about the sixth week of pregnancy.
-The law, enacted this year, drew a quick legal challenge and a federal judge issued a temporary restraining order to block its enforcement pending a trial.
+State lawmakers have passed and GOP Gov. Matt Bevin has signed a series of bills since 2017 to restrict abortion.
+The most restrictive measure would ban abortion once a fetal heartbeat is detected, which is generally about the sixth week of pregnancy.
+The law, enacted this year, drew a legal challenge and a federal judge issued a temporary restraining order to block its enforcement pending a trial.

 Edelen, a former state auditor, depicted those abortion measures as "an experiment by the radical right," and he said Kentucky has become "ground zero" in the fight for abortion rights.